From all Thy saints in warfare

 To Thee, O blessèd Jesus, all praises be addressed;

-Thou, Lord, didst win the battle, that they
+Thou, Lord, didst win the battle, that they might conquerors be;

 Their crowns of living glory are lit with rays from Thee.